scotws/cthulhu/docs/MANUAL.md

 you, you probably wouldn't be programming in assembler in the first place.
 It will make suggestions about code optimization if asked, however.

-Instead, it tries to check for as many errors as possible.
+What it tries to do is check for as many errors as possible.

-## Forget all of that.
+## Yeah, whatever.
 What's with the name?

 The assembler was originally called "go65816".
-But then I opened my first book on compilers, FEHLT, and what I found was a horror beyond human comprehension.
+But then I opened my first book on compilers, *Übersetzerbau* [2], and what I found was a horror beyond human comprehension.
+That feeling of dread instantly reminded me of the works of H.P.
-The sentiment instantly reminded me of the works of H.P.
 Lovecraft, and so there was a name change.
-Since then, I have found more accessible books on compilers and feel much better.
+Since then, I have found more accessible books on compilers and very rarely wake up screaming anymore.

 ## Command Line Options